Some of the following conditions have changed so please read them before hiring a boat.

-- When hiring the Visions you MUST use the grey mast float.
+- When hiring the Visions or the Yellow 2000 you MUST use the grey mast float.
 This should be left in the boat.

 - After sailing please wash the boat, undo the bung and ensure all sails etc are left where you found them.
 In the boat with a cover or for the Picos foils and boom in the storage shed, make sure you secure it after returning the rudder, centreboard and boom.
-The main sail should be furled on the mast and left on the boat.
+The main sail for the Picos and Fusions should be furled on the mast and left in the shed.